A workers insurance policy provides an employer coverage in the event one of their employees suffer a work related injury or illness.

 Even if you are exempt, you still have the obligation to provide assistance with injury management and return to work.
 This includes notifying icare workers insurance on 13 44 22 of any workplace injuries.

 Any claim against an exempt employer incurs a $175 administration fee.
-The claim will be assigned to one of our claims agents.
+The claim will be assigned to EML.
 The same administration fee applies to each injury notified.

 If your conditions change in a way that affects your obligations (for example, your annual wages bill has grown larger than $7500), you must contact icare immediately and take out a workers insurance policy.